Research Clinic Group (RCG)

 Dr Joel Vos

-Dr Evi Chryssafidou
+Evi Chryssafidou

 Description:

-MCPS is a low cost community clinic providing up to a year of counselling and psychotherapy to the local population.
+MCPS is a low cost clinic providing up to a year of counselling and psychotherapy to the local population.
 The therapists are MI students undertaking practice placements during their study.
 The clinic offers placements to over 100 students per year and therapy to approximately 500 clients per year.
 MCPS is financially supported by Metanoia Institute, Ealing Borough Council (as part of the Talking Therapies Consortium), and client fees.

 The Research Clinic Group invites internal and external researchers to take part in joint projects and use the clinic data set to develop new research.